How to Build a Chicken Coop

-Last year I told you about our Frugal Chicken Coop and how we had fixed up the inside to make it a nice little coop for our hens.
+Last year I told you how to build a chicken coop and how we had fixed up the inside to make it a nice little coop for our hens.
 Hubby invented a feeder and nests with scraps of wood and we used some old barnwood to create another layer of wall inside and make the door.
 We also used old feed bags to insulate the walls for wind protection.

-This year we've focused on fixing up the outside of the coop since we plan to sell our home soon.
+This year we have expanded on how to build a chicken coop, and we’ve focused on fixing up the outside of the coop since we plan to sell our home soon.
 No one would be buying it if the coop still looked like it did!
-I was happy that it was a decent, functioning chicken coop but the outside needed some TCL.
-Let me show you...
+I was happy that it was a decent, functioning chicken coop, but the outside needed some TLC.
+Let me show you…

 Ya, words aren’t really necessary to tell you how ugly that thing was.
 It worked though and we made due with it just fine until we could afford to fix it up!